Battle of Vlotho: Background

-The Battle
+Battle

 The faster Imperial force managed to outpace the Palatines and cut off their path at Vlotho bridge.

 The Palatines had ordered their marching column with the baggage at the front, followed by their cavalry, with the infantry and artillery at the rear.
 King formed the Palatine cavalry up in a defensive line on the Eiberg hillock and set off to bring up the infantry.

 King's subordinate Hans von Königsmarck suggested that rather than wait for their infantry, they could send their cavalry forward up a narrow valley which would act as a defile and prevent Hatzfeldt from concentrating his forces against them.
 Charles Louis and Craven agreed to the plan.
 Three cavalry regiments under the command of Königsmarck were sent forward up the defile one behind the other, while the dragoons and the two commanders remained on the hillock awaiting the arrival of their infantry.

 As soon as he saw what the Palatine cavalry was doing, Hatzfeldt ordered two of his own cavalry regiments to advance down the valley to meet the enemy.
 He sent a further 800 on a flanking attack, concealed by the low hills around the valley.

 In the clash that followed the two leading Palatine regiments broke.
 The third regiment was commanded by Prince Rupert who, in an early example of a manoeuvre he would become famous for in the English Civil War, ordered a flat out charge.
 Hatzfeldt's cavalry were driven out of the valley.
 As Rupert's cavalry debouched from the defile they were hemmed in by Hatzfeldt's superior forces.
 Craven led the Palatine reserves — two regiments of dragoons — up the defile to support Rupert's attack, but the Imperial cavalry sent to flank the attackers closed in from behind to envelop Rupert's cavalry and Craven's reinforcements.

 The position was now hopeless, and rather than reinforce failure, Königsmarck withdrew with his Swedish cavalry.
 It is clear from the correspondence in the Swedish archives that Lieutenant General King had managed to extract Charles Louis and his remnant forces from the field and had them under his protection in Minden throughout October and November, a matter that caused much consternation to Field Marshal Baner who sowed rumours about King preferring the Elector's to Swedish service.
 This was something King forcefully rejected, although he did seek instruction as to how to deal with Charles Louis and his army.